Why is the weather becoming more extreme?

 - Extreme events cost billions of dollars in damages

-Scientists say halving planet-heating greenhouse gas emissions by 2030 is crucial to stop temperatures rising by more than 1.5 degrees Celsius (2.7 Fahrenheit), which would unleash more extreme weather and heat.
+Scientists say halving planet-heating greenhouse gas emissions by 2030 is crucial to stop temperatures rising by more than 1.5 degrees Celsius (2.7 Fahrenheit).
+But the world is well off target, making extreme weather likelier.

-The warmer atmosphere causes more moisture to be absorbed in the air, resulting in both warmer and drier conditions and heavier rainfall, Sonia Seneviratne, a lead author of the IPCC's sixth assessment report, told Context.
+The warmer atmosphere causes more moisture to be absorbed in the air, resulting in both hotter, drier conditions and heavier rainfall, Sonia Seneviratne, a lead author of an IPCC assessment report, told Context.

 Heatwaves